virsas/go-api-starter-kit/README.md

 ## Database

-The starter kit is configured with mysql DB, but migration to postgres should not be a problem.
-Just modify the utils/sql.go and env files
+The starter kit is configured with postgres DB, but migration to mysql should not be a problem.
+Just modify the utils/db/sql.go and test containers

 replace this